postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 ### Basic Auth

 Basic Auth is an authorization type that requires a verified username and password to grant access a data resource.

 To use Basic Auth:
-In the Authorization tab, select Basic Auth from the TYPE drop down menu.
+1. In the Authorization tab, select Basic Auth from the TYPE drop down menu.
-To set the authorization parameters for a request, enter your username and password.
+2. To set the authorization parameters for a request, enter your username and password.
-Click Send.
+3. Click the **Send** button.

 [![basic auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_Basic.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_Basic.png)